honmanyau/entwickeln/README.md

 life.
 The option to specify the number of generations to simulate is designed for potentially creating reasonably time-accurate Game of Life, where rendering may not necessarily occur for every generation.

+#### `[target]`

+An optional argument that is an array of arrays representing the game.
+Using this optional parameter prevents `entwickeln.evolve` from updating `entwickeln.game`.
+This option is primarily designed for prediction or use outside a Game of Life implementation.

 #### Return value